 A depot can be removed completely from the repository with the maintain rmdepot command.
 This operation is irreversible!
-For details, see Removing a Depot from the AccuRev Repository on page 119 of the AccuRev Administrator's Guide.
+For details, see Removing a Depot from the AccuRev Repository on page 122 of the AccuRev Administrator's Guide.

 Specify a name for the new depot.
-The name must begin with a non-digit other than dot (.), and must not include either a slash (/) or a backslash (\).
+The name may begin with a digit (provided there is at least one non-digit in the name), must not begin with a dot (.), must not include either a slash (/) or a backslash (\) and must not be a name of digits.

 - -Ci (default) Case insensitive.
 Use on platforms that are not case sensitive (i.e. Windows) or in mixed environments, such as UNIX/Windows. - -Cs Case sensitive.
 Use only on platforms that are case sensitive (e.g. UNIX/Linux).
-But we recommend that you not use this option on any platform.

-Note: a depot's -C setting cannot be changed with a subsequent chdepot command.

--ke Create a depot in which an exclusive file lock is placed on a file when any user, in any workspace, begins active development on it.
+But we recommend that you not use this option on any platform. - Note: a depot's -C setting cannot be changed with a subsequent chdepot command. - -ke Create a depot in which an exclusive file lock is placed on a file when any user, in any workspace, begins active development on it.
 See Serial Development through Exclusive File Locking on page 25 of the AccuRev Concepts Manual.